shreshthmohan/hugo-blog/content/repair-workshop-online-1.md

 - A few people wanted us to organize the workshop for kids, mostly teenagers.
 I think we could have adults and kids in the same workshop.
 - A few DIYers were interested in diving into more complex repairs.
 I have intentionally avoided doing complex repairs for the workshop because it takes a lot of time and focus.
 Maybe we can have a separate workshop for more complex repairs only for people more comfortable with making repairs themselves.

-The point we want to drive home is that a lot of repairs are often much easier than people think.
-Some basic knowledge about how our gadgets work can save us a lot of headaches and making those simple repairs can save time, money, and precious resources.
+<span class="bg-orange-100">The point we want to drive home is that a lot of repairs are often much easier than people think.
+Some basic knowledge about how our gadgets work can save us a lot of headaches and making those simple repairs can save time, money, and precious resources.</span>

 If you have any thoughts or wish to join a future workshop, email me at